wwoo/tf_face/README.md

 $> #
 $> # lots of output follows
 ```
+For more details on the python scripts called by `get_data.sh`, see the "Getting and preparing the training data" section below.

 Move the prepared data to `/tmp`, where the training code expects to find them by default:
 ```
 $> mv data /tmp
 ```
-Train the model locally.
-Make sure to specify the correct number of training classes (`--num_classes`) and number of samples in your validation set (`--valid_batch_size`).
+When training the model, make sure to specify the correct number of training classes (`--num_classes`) and number of samples in your validation set (`--valid_batch_size`).
 This will differ depending on the number of files you've downloaded and how the data has been divided.

 Check the training source for other flags you can specify.